hackerb9/absldr/README.md

 .ABS header, which allows the data to be loaded into any arbitrary address and to be of any length.

+[H89LDR]: friends/H89LDR9/

 ## Quick Usage

 Send HALFSHIM.BIN instead of H89LDR2.BIN.
 Then send SOMEFILE.ABS.

 ## Usage

-After keying in Dwight Elvey's BOOTSTRP, send the HALFSHIM binary from a PC:
+After keying in Dwight Elvey's BOOTSTRP, send the HALFSHIM binary from a PC using [h8clxfer.py][h8clxfer]:

     h8clxfer.py -l -f HALFSHIM.ASM.bin

 After sending HALFSHIM, send an ABS file to start it running:

     h8clxfer.py -l -f GACTAGA.ABS

+[h8clxfer]: friends/h8clxfer.py

 0. Connect your PC with a straight (not null) serial cable to the port labelled **430** on the back of your H89.